Quezon City

-Quezon City is known for its culture, entertainment industry and media, and is aptly called the "City of Stars".
+Quezon City is known for its culture, entertainment industry, and media, and is aptly called the "City of Stars".
 Major broadcasting networks have their headquarters and studios in the city.
-It is also known for its commerce, education, research, technology, politics, tourism, art and sports.
+It is also known for its commerce, education, research, technology, politics, tourism, art, and sports.
 Several national government branches including the Batasang Pambansa Complex, the seat of House of Representatives of the Philippines, call the city home.
+As the home of major government institutions, universities, and national media networks, Quezon City has played a central role in the political, educational, and civic development of the modern Philippines.

 Quezon City is a planned city.
 It covers a total area of 161.11 sqkm, making it the largest city in Metro Manila/NCR in terms of land area.
 It is politically subdivided into six congressional districts, which represent the city in the Lower House of the Congress of the Philippines.
 The city has 142 barangays under the City Government.
-National government departments and agencies are mostly situated in the first National Government Center (NGC) in Diliman. and the second National Government Center in Batasan Hills, where the Lower House of the Philippine Congress is located.
+National government departments and agencies are mostly situated in the first National Government Center (NGC) in Diliman and the second National Government Center in Batasan Hills, where the Lower House of the Philippine Congress is located.
 Most of the city's northern part lies at the foothills of the Sierra Madre mountain range, including the La Mesa Watershed Reservation, the largest watershed in Metro Manila and a designated protected area.

 According to its 2023 estimated census, Quezon City had 3.1 million people in its boundaries, and in its gross domestic product (GDP), and it is the only planned city in the National Capital Region of the Philippines.